 The striking Palacio Astoreca dates back to 1923, built by a Croatian immigrant who had amassed a fortune in mining and shipping for his homesick English wife, hence the grand Victorian style.
-In 2012 the palace and neighbouring building were transformed into the present day hotel, providing accommodation and facilities of the highest order and bags of style and atmosphere.
+In 2012 the palace and neighbouring building were transformed into the present day boutique hotel.

-At the Palacio you can relax with a massage or swim at the spa, and enjoy a drink in the relaxed atmosphere of the piano bar.
 The library is a quiet retreat with a selection of literature and reference books, and the terrace is a great place to unwind, enjoy afternoon tea and take in views of the bay.
-Alegre Restaurant serves high quality cuisine, and on days when it is closed you can savour tasty tapas in the bar.
+Alegre Restaurant is attached to the hotel, and on Sunday evenings and Mondays when it is closed there are many restaurants within walking distance.

 The tasteful decor and period features throughout the hotel are enhanced by a collection of artworks by local and international artists.